helm/helm/docs/charts_hooks.md

 Similarly, there is no limit to the number of different resources that may implement a given hook.
 For example, one could declare both a secret and a config map as a pre-install hook.
-It is important to keep in mind, though, that there are no ordering guarantees about hooks.

 When subcharts declare hooks, those are also evaluated.
 There is no way for a top-level chart to disable the hooks declared by subcharts.
-And again, there is no guaranteed ordering.

 It is also possible to define a weight for a hook which will help build a deterministic executing order.
 Weights are defined using the following annotation: